 21. Day Trip to Palace of Versailles

-The seat of the aristocracy for many centuries, a day trip to visit Versailles Palace, is a must when it comes to things to do in Paris.
-Built-in 1624 and commissioned by Louis XIV, the Palace of Versailles is one of the most opulent buildings in the world.
-In fact, it took almost a quarter of France’s national income every year to maintain its glory.
+A day trip to Versailles Palace, the seat of the aristocracy for many centuries, is a must when it comes to things to do in Paris.
+Built in 1624 and commissioned by Louis XIV, the Palace of Versailles is one of the most opulent buildings in the world.
+In fact, maintaining its glory takes almost a quarter of France’s national income every year.

 With well-groomed gardens expanding an incredible 30,000 acres, you most definitely will want to dedicate an entire day to this Paris attraction.
-Take a 45-minute train from Paris city center to Versailles, and enjoy the gilded interiors of the palace.
-As one of France’s most popular tourist attractions, it’s always a good idea to purchase your tickets in advance.
+Take a 45-minute train from Paris city center to Versailles and enjoy the gilded interiors of the palace.
+As one of France’s most popular tourist attractions, purchasing your tickets in advance is always a good idea.

-Make sure to check out the Hall of Mirrors, adorned with 357 mirrors handmade by French artisans, a technique adopted from Venice, Italy.
-This is where both the Treaty of Versailles and the treaty to end WWI were signed.
-Peruse the gardens, stopping to appreciate the grand fountains and Apollo Fountain, in particular.
+Check out the Hall of Mirrors, adorned with 357 mirrors handmade by French artisans, a technique adopted from Venice, Italy.
+This is where both the Treaty of Versailles and the Treaty to End WWI were signed.
+Peruse the gardens, stopping to appreciate the grand fountains, particularly Apollo Fountain.

-If you have time and energy, walk out to the home of Marie Antoinette and The Grand Trianon to see how the French royalty really lived.
-Make a stop at the Temple of Love for some time on the grass by the pond before heading back to the Palace.
+If you have time and energy, walk out to the home of Marie Antoinette and The Grand Trianon to see how the French royalty lived.
+Stop at the Temple of Love on the grass by the pond before heading back to the Palace.

 22. Arc de Triomphe